mike-li8/Power-BI-Business-Insights-360/README.md

 RETURN x
 ```

-#### RANKX Measures
+### Create RANKX Measures
-Dense rank used so if there are ties in the ranking, they will be ranked the same
+Dense rank is used so that if there are any ties, they are all given the same rank
 ```
 P&L Value by Customer Asc Dense Ranking =
 RANKX(